itsrajivkumar/assignment/README.md

 # End points

+Note:

-Note: All the end points mentioned in the
+1) : All the end points mentioned in the docs/Assignment.postman_collection.json file
+2) : Also postman link for import collection provided in doc/Assignment.postman_collection.json file